-Under the Inter-Korean Exchange and Cooperation Act, the Korean Government's authorization is required for the direct transfer of all items between the Republic of Korea and the Democratic People's Republic of Korea.
-The Ministry of Unification enacted the Public Notice on the Procedures for Approval of Transfers of Strategic Goods to the Democratic People's Republic of Korea in August 2007 and has since been updating the control items list annually.
-Under the Public Notice, any person who intends to transfer an item to the Democratic People's Republic of Korea is required to check whether the item is listed as a strategic item prior to such a transfer.
-Any individual who has transferred strategic goods through deceptive or other illicit means is subject to a maximum of three years in prison or a fine of up to 30 million Korean won.
+Under the Inter-Korean Exchange and Cooperation Act, the authorization of the Government of the Republic of Korea is required for the direct transfer of all items between the Republic of Korea and the Democratic People's Republic of Korea.
+Under the Act, the Ministry of Unification prohibits the direct transfer of all items prohibited under the relevant Security Council resolutions, including crude oil, refined petroleum products, industrial machinery, transportation or vehicles, to the Democratic People's Republic of Korea.
+Any person who violates the Act is subject to a maximum of three years in prison or a fine of up to 30 million Korean won.

-In accordance with the Special Measures for Restrictions on Trade for the Maintenance of International Peace and Security, the Korean Government bans the transfer, including through a third party, to or from the Democratic People's Republic of Korea, of all items prohibited under the relevant Security Council resolutions.

-Before the end of 2017, the Ministry of Trade, Industry and Energy will revise the Special Measures to reflect the additional weapons of mass destruction-related dual-use items and conventional arms-related items specified in the reports of the Security Council Committee established pursuant to resolution 1718 (2006) (see S/2017/822 and S/2017/829).
-Under the Foreign Trade Act, any person who is discovered to have transferred through a third country items banned by the Special Measures will be subject to a maximum of five years in prison or a fine of up to three times the price of the items.
+In accordance with the Special Measures for Restrictions on Trade for the Maintenance of International Peace and Security, the Government of the Republic of Korea bans the transfer, including through a third party, to or from the Democratic People's Republic of Korea, of all items prohibited under the relevant Security Council resolutions.
+Before the end of 2018, the Ministry of Trade, Industry and Energy will revise the Special Measures to reflect the list of prohibited items in resolution 2397 (2017).
+Under the Foreign Trade Act, any person who is discovered to have transferred items banned by the Special Measures through a third country will be subject to a maximum of five years in prison or a fine of up to three times the price of the items.